 Your clients don’t want you to be average at all things, they want you to be great at their thing.

 Of course, this list is by no means exhaustive.
-Hopefully you’ve learnt a thing or two from this blog post, and don’t worry, if you have made any of these mistakes (I know I have over the years) they can be fixed.
+Hopefully you’ve learnt a thing or two from this blog post, and don’t worry, if you have made any of these financial marketing mistakes (I know I have over the years) they can be fixed.

 We’ve witnessed plenty of things that don’t work, but we also know what does, so call us on 0115 815 770 or email [email protected] to fix any of your marketing faux pas that are worthy of making this list.